 The increasing influx of asylum seekers to European countries has stressed the importance, now more than ever, to take action in enhancing the possibility of their integration within the society.
-According to Eurostat, over 2.5m asylum seekers have arrived in Europe between 2015 and 2016.
+According to Eurostat, over 2.5m asylum seekers have arrived in Europe between 2015 and

-The main objective of the SCAYP project was facilitate the integration to of migrants and refugees through their participation in the Erasmus+ programme establishing while new strategies to enhance the communication between young people from different cultures and ethnic groups.
+The main objective of the SCAYP project facilitate the integration and refugees through participation in the Erasmus+ programme establishing new strategies enhance the communication young people from different cultures and ethnic groups.
 SET OF ACTION